mockko/crashkit-api/README.md

 JSON API
 --------

-The API will become stable in February 2010.
+The API will become stable in future.
 At that points, the URLs will change to include API version numbers.
 This section documents the current API.

 The API is constantly evolving.
 See [API-related tickets](https://yoursway.lighthouseapp.com/projects/27411-crashkit/tickets?q=tagged%3Aapi+state%3Aopen) in our bug tracker.